Johns Hopkins: Psychedelics may be effective treatment for alcoholism

 Researchers from Johns Hopkins University recently published a paper in the Journal of Psychopharmacology demonstrating the benefit of psychedelics in the treatment of alcoholism.
 The research team recruited 343 individuals to participate in a survey from drug discussion and research organizations such as the Erowid Center and the Multidisciplinary Association for Psychedelic Studies.
 In order to qualify for the study, the participants needed to meet the criteria for alcohol use disorder, or AUD.

-The majority of these individuals (72%) had severe AUD.
+The majority of these individuals (72 percent) had severe AUD.
 In the Diagnostic Statistical Manual (DSM), individuals with severe AUD are defined as possessing 6 or more of 11 symptoms, which include criteria like "Alcohol is often taken in larger amounts or over a longer period than was intended" and "A great deal of time is spent in activities necessary to obtain alcohol, use alcohol, or recover from its effects."
 On average, the participants drank about 25 alcoholic beverages per week, had been drinking problematically for 7 years, and felt a significant amount of distress due to their alcohol use.

 Some study participants also described insights that they gained from their psychedelic experiences: "It allowed me to feel whole again and forced me to reconnect with emotional trauma.
 It gave me insight into the nature of addiction and how it enslaves us — physically, mentally and spiritually.
 Addiction numbs us to any kind of growth as a human being."
 Another stated that "I realize that I need help from a power greater than myself to overcome my alcoholism and that the psychedelics themselves were effective but cannot cure my disease."